-- Caregivers may insert an intravenous tube (IV) into your vein.
+- Healthcare providers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
-Through the IV tube, you may be given liquids and medicine.
+You may be given liquids or medicine through the IV.

-- An anesthesiologist may talk to you before your surgery.
-This caregiver may give you medicine to make you sleepy before your surgery.
-Tell your caregiver if you or any member of your family has had a problem using anesthesia in the past.
+- An anesthesiologist will talk to you before your surgery.
+You may need medicine to keep you asleep or numb an area of your body during surgery.
+Tell healthcare providers if you or anyone in your family has had a problem with anesthesia in the past.

-- You or a close family member will be asked to sign a legal piece of paper (consent form).
-It gives your caregiver permission to do the surgery.
+- You or a close family member will be asked to sign a legal document called a consent form.
+It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
-Be sure all your questions have been answered before you sign this form.
+Make sure all your questions are answered before you sign this form.

 What will happen: